What is the difference between the ISFJ and the INFJ personality types?

 Both take their commitments seriously and do things the old-fashioned way.

 Both like to live in a well-organized home.

 Both are loyal people who treat others the way they would like to be treated.

 They are both devoted people who are out there looking for ways to serve others.

 ISFJ vs. INFJ: Differences

-- The INFJ has a tendency to gloss over important details while the ISFJ is very specific and precise.
+The INFJ tends to gloss over important details while the ISFJ is particular and precise.

 All posts on the 16 personalities can be found here.

 Online CBT Platform to Help Deal with Relationship Problems, Anxiety, Depression, Addiction, and More.
 Includes professional follow-up by a CBT therapist.
 Click here to get started.